DAS9051/User_Management_Application/README.md

 ```

 ## 3. SQL Server Setup<a name="sql-server-setup"></a>
 Before running the web application, ensure that you have a Microsoft SQL Server instance configured and running.
 Update the connection string in the code to match your SQL Server configuration.
-Modify the connection string in both `sqlhandle.py` and the main Flask file (`main.py`).
+Modify the connection string in  `sqlhandle.py`.

 ## Tables Creation
 Create the required tables in your SQL Server database.
 Execute the following SQL queries to create the necessary tables: